Got Plans to Read through the Bible This Year?

 The ESV Study Bible is undoubtedly at the top of my favorite study Bible list!

-The ESV Gospel Transformation Bible was also recommended to me.
+We suggest the ESV Gospel Transformation Bible in the challenge Study What the Bible Says about Sin and Righteousness.
 I was delighted that it included a digital version link and a year-long reading schedule in the back.

 I would LOVE to hear about your discoveries along the way!